Balancing Hormones Naturally!

 The benefits of HRT include relief from hot flashes and other menopausal symptoms, and reduction of the risk of osteoporosis and heart disease.
 The benefit of reducing the risk of heart disease is questionable, despite the indicative study (PEPI of 1995) which showed improved blood-clotting factor (fibrinogen), increased HDL cholesterol and reduced LDL cholesterol.
 Although this was stated to be clinically significant, lowering cholesterol is not the same as preventing heart disease.
 Other drugs with the same effect have not been found to reduce the risk of heart disease, and some even increased the risk.
 With respect to the clotting factor, ten women on estrogen actually developed blood clots, which were serious in four cases.

 Osteoporosis is attributed to cause 1,500,000 fractures every year.
 But as for HRT reducing the risk of osteoporosis, the latest studies show that, at best, Premarin slows the loss of bone, but does not reverse the condition of bone density loss.
 Also, Premarin must be used for seven or more years to have any effect on osteoporosis at all, and its effects on bone loss continue only for the duration of its use.
 But the longer HRT is taken, the greater the risk for endometrial and breast cancer.

 Definite Benefits of Diet & Lifestyle

-A recent report by the Study of Osteoporotic Fractures Research Group found that decreased hormonal output is not the only cause of bone density loss.
-Environmental factors play a major role, as does cigarette smoking, caffeine intake, use of long-acting sedatives, lack of exercise and a reduced body weight.
+A recent report by the OFELY Study found that decreased hormonal output is not the only cause of bone density loss.
+Environmental factors play a major role, as does cigarette smoking, caffeine intake, use of long-acting sedatives, lack of exercise and a reduced body weight (Albrand et al., 2003).